mohitbhunwalia1/deliveroo/README.md

 Cron Expression Parser
-The script was developed in java and maven was used for building and unit testing.
+The script was developed in Java and Maven was used for building and unit testing.
-The decision to use these tools was taken given the popularity of the tools in java world. only dependency is junit.
+The decision to use these tools was taken given the popularity of the tools in the Java world. the only dependency is junit.

 Building the script
 You will need at least Apache Maven 3.x and JDK 1.8 to build and run the script.